We believe in a future powered by the sun and owned by the community.

 2. The Solar Energy Is Sold to the Utility.
 The electricity produced by the rooftop array flows into the local utility grid.
 The utility buys this solar power and tracks how much is generated.

 3. Local Residents and Organizations Subscribe.
-Community members sign up to become “subscriber members.”
+Community members sign up to become “subscriber-members.”
 Subscribers receive monthly credits on their utility bill—typically saving around 20%.

 5. Profits Stay in the Community.
-Surplus revenue is shared among worker owners or reinvested locally.
+Surplus revenue is shared among worker-owners or reinvested locally.
 No outside corporate owners—just community-driven solar for the long haul.

 Community Solar Model